AngleProtocol/angle-docs/concepts/hedging-agents/faq-ha.md

 ## What happens if the protocol does not have enough reserves to close a HA position?

-It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves are lent and thus not immediately available, that when a HA tries to close her position there is not enough collateral in the pool to which she contributed.
+It is possible, because of users bringing one collateral, getting stablecoins and directly burning it against another collateral or because some of the reserves are lent and thus not immediately available, that when a HA tries to close their positions there is not enough collateral in the pool to which they contributed.

-In this case, the HA gets everything that can be given to from the collateral pool, and the rest is returned in Standard Liquidity Providers' tokens \(called sanTokens\).
+In this case, the HA gets everything that can be given from the collateral pool, and the rest is returned in Standard Liquidity Providers' tokens \(called sanTokens\).

 ## Can I open multiple perpetuals?